Before you begin:

 Settings >

-Trusted Contacts > [Your name] > Help with Recovery
+Recovery Contacts > [Your name] > Help with Recovery

 - Provide them with the Recovery Code shown on your screen.
 Once they enter the code successfully, you’ll receive a notification and see Verified next to their name.
 Tap Continue to proceed.